With more than 197 million internet users in 2020, digital is no longer viewed as a niche in Indonesia.

-XMR can help brands measure the efficiency and reach of their YouTube and TV campaigns in one report.
+XMR provides brands with cross platform measurement to easily see the efficiency and reach of their YouTube and TV campaigns in one report.

 By combining data tracked from Nielsen-TV and YouTube — and analyzing the duplicates — XMR assesses the overall and unique reach across TV and YouTube.
 It also breaks this data down by demographic groups to understand how many people are being exposed to your campaign across both platforms.